1995 Half Dollar Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & “P” Mint Mark Worth

 The Reverse Of The 1995 Half Dollar

-Frank Gasparro’s reverse design features a heraldic eagle with outstretched wings, grasping 13 arrows in its right talon and an olive branch with 13 olives in its left.
-The eagle’s chest is protected by a shield, symbolizing American strength and readiness.
+Frank Gasparro’s reverse design features a heraldic eagle with outstretched wings.
+The eagle holds 13 arrows in its right talon and an olive branch carrying 13 olives in its left — symbols of strength and peace representing the original colonies.

-Thirteen stars radiate outward from above the eagle’s head, representing the original colonies.
-The inscriptions “UNITED STATES OF AMERICA” and “HALF DOLLAR” circle the design, with Gasparro’s initials “FG” appearing near the eagle’s right leg.
+A shield covers the eagle’s chest, and 13 stars fan outward from above its head.
+The inscriptions “UNITED STATES OF AMERICA” and “HALF DOLLAR” frame the design, with Gasparro’s initials “FG” near the eagle’s right leg — a detail that collectors check when authenticating these coins.

 Other Features Of The 1995 Half Dollar